stdombek/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 * **Settings (tenant): Can maintain preferred plugins.** This permission allows the user to edit preferred plugins.
 * **Settings (tenant): Can maintain SSO settings.** This permission allows the user to create, edit, and delete SSO configurations.
 * **Settings (tenant): Can manage tenant addresses.** This permission allows the user to create, read, update, and delete addresses.
 * **Settings (tenant): View.** This permission allows the user to view addresses, language and localization, preferred plugins, SSO settings, service points, institutions, campuses, libraries, and locations.
+* **Settings (tenant): Can create, edit, and remove reading room access** Can view, create, edit and delete Reading room access entries in tenant settings.
+* ** Settings (tenant): Can view reading room access** Can view Reading room access entries in tenant settings.

 ## Settings \> Tenant \> Addresses